nycmeshnet/nycmesh.net/content/volunteer/index.md

     description: "[Join our Slack](https://slack.nycmesh.net) — this will lead you to the #new-volunteer-onboarding channel with more information on how to set up an onboarding call, join an in-person hangout, and choose a volunteer task."

   - title: "Visit In-Person Open Mesh Night"
-    description: "Every Tuesday 7pm - late(ish) at Bluestocking's Basement, 116 Suffolk St NYC.
+    description: "Every Tuesday 7pm - late(ish) at 53 Bridge St, Unit 509, Brooklyn.
 Open Mesh Night is our weekly event to discuss current projects, meet other volunteers, and hangout in the mesh room."

   - title: "Fill out our new volunteer sign-up form"
     description: "Complete our short form so we know what you're interested in and can match you to the right projects."